doedje/UitzendingGemist-1/README.md

 - an [Apple TV](http://www.apple.com/tv/) 4th generation (the one that has an AppStore)
 - a recent Apple Computer running ```OS X 10.10.x Yosemite``` or ```OS X 10.11.x El Capitan```
 - a (free) Apple Developer account (signup [here](http://developer.apple.com))
-- a USB-C cable to connect your Apple TV to your Apple Computer
+- a [USB-C cable](http://www.apple.com/nl/shop/product/HHSP2ZM/B/belkin-usb-c-naar-usb-a-oplaadkabel?fnode=85) to connect your Apple TV to your Apple Computer

 ## 1. Xcode

-The code was developed in [Xcode 7.1.1](https://developer.apple.com/xcode/download/) so you need to have it installed.
-Continue with the following steps when you have finished installing ```Xcode```.
+The code was developed in [Xcode 7.1.1](https://developer.apple.com/xcode/download/) so you need at least to have that version installed.
+Continue with the following steps when you have finished installing ```Xcode``` as the next steps require a finished installation.

 ## 2. Homebrew

-[Homebrew](http://brew.sh) is the missing package manager for OS X, which can be used to install all sorts of open source projects.
-To install, execute the following from ```Terminal```:
+[Homebrew](http://brew.sh) is the missing package manager for OS X which can be used to install all sorts of open source projects.
+To install, execute the following command in ```Terminal```:

 ```
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"